-Monitoring and Communicating Top Risks with Key Risk Indicators (KRIs)
+Monitoring Top Risks with Key Risk Indicators (KRIs)

 While the core output of an ERM process is the prioritization of an entity's most important risks and how the entity is managing those risks, an ERM process also emphasizes the importance of keeping a close eye on those risks through the use of key risk indicators (KRIs).
 Organizations are increasingly enhancing their management dashboard systems through the inclusion of key risk indicators (KRIs) linked to each of the entity's top risks identified through an ERM process.
 These KRI metrics help management and the board keep an eye on risk trends over time.
+Check out our thought paper, Developing Key Risk Indicators to Strengthen Enterprise Risk Management, issued in partnership with COSO for techniques to develop effective KRIs.